chrisly42/cajon-plugin/README.md

 #### V1.7 (unreleased)
 - Fixed a lapsuus in AssertThatFileExpression also transforming ```.listFiles()``` with a filter argument.
+- Added first version of AssertThatPathExpression for a limited number transformations (more stuff is possible, but requires detection and transformation of static ```Files```-methods).

 #### V1.6 (30-Sep-19)
 - Really fixed AssertThatGuavaOptional inspections to avoid conversions from ```.get()``` to ```.contains()```